AmirulAndalib/setup-ipsec-vpn/docs/ikev2-howto.md

 ### macOS Sonoma clients disconnect

 macOS 14 (Sonoma) has [an issue](https://github.com/hwdsl2/setup-ipsec-vpn/issues/1486) that may cause IKEv2 VPN to disconnect every 24-48 minutes.
+Other macOS versions are not affected.
 To work around this issue:

 1. Edit `/etc/ipsec.d/ikev2.conf` on the VPN server.
-Find the lines `ike=...` and `phase2alg=...`, and replace them with the following, indented by two spaces:
+First change `pfs=no` to `pfs=yes`.
+Then find the lines `ike=...` and `phase2alg=...`, and replace them with the following, indented by two spaces:
    ```
      ike=aes256-sha2_256;dh19,aes256-sha2,aes128-sha2,aes256-sha1,aes128-sha1
      phase2alg=aes256-sha2_256,aes_gcm-null,aes128-sha1,aes256-sha1,aes128-sha2,aes256-sha2
    ```
-1. In the same file `/etc/ipsec.d/ikev2.conf`, change `pfs=no` to `pfs=yes`.
+   **Note:** Docker users should first [open a Bash shell inside the container](https://github.com/hwdsl2/docker-ipsec-vpn-server/blob/master/docs/advanced-usage.md#bash-shell-inside-container).
 1. Save the file and run `service ipsec restart`.
+Docker users: After step 4 below, `exit` the container and run `docker restart ipsec-vpn-server`.
 1. Edit `/opt/src/ikev2.sh` on the VPN server.
 Find and replace the following sections with these new values:
    ```
            <key>ChildSecurityAssociationParameters</key>